Wall engraving of a Philistine warrior, from Medinet Habu

 Of course David saw through Saul’s ploy, but accepted the challenge anyway.
 Marriage to Saul’s daughter was too good an opportunity for a poor boy to miss.

-Somehow or other David obtained the 100 foreskins and presented them to Saul, who was now unable to refuse him Michal’s hand in marriage.
+David and his men obtained the 100 foreskins and presented them to Saul, who was now unable to refuse him Michal’s hand in marriage.

 Replica of an ancient harp